github/codeql/docs/language/writing-codeql-queries/codeql-queries/about-data-flow-analysis.rst

 graph that do not precisely correspond to the flow of values, but model whether some value at runtime may be derived from another, for instance through a string manipulating operation.

-The data flow graph is computed using :ref:`classes <ql-language-reference:classes>` to model the program elements that represent the graph's nodes.
+The data flow graph is computed using :ref:`classes <classes>` to model the program elements that represent the graph's nodes.
-The flow of data between the nodes is modeled using :doc:`predicates <ql-language-reference:predicates>` to compute the graph's edges.
+The flow of data between the nodes is modeled using :ref:`predicates <predicates>` to compute the graph's edges.

 Computing an accurate and complete data flow graph presents several challenges: